-The Optional Protocol to the Convention Against Torture (OPCAT) was ratified by the Commonwealth Government in late 2017 and the ICS continues to prepare for its scheduled implementation in 2022.
-During 2019-2020 the ICS entered a collaboration with the University of Sydney to develop a survey tool for use during inspections.
-In 2021-22 the ICS is developing Inspection Standards for Aboriginal People in Custody.
-These Standards will be informed by International Human Rights Standards, relevant legislation and similar standards developed by comparable jurisdictions.
+The Optional Protocol to the Convention Against Torture (OPCAT) was ratified by the Commonwealth Government in late 2017 and the ICS continues to prepare for its implementation in January 2023.
 Maintaining regular visitation and monitoring is an important function of the ICS and has been of paramount importance during the COVID-19 pandemic.
 It is also consistent with the requirements of OPCAT.
-Furthermore, the ICS continues to strive towards increasing the diversity of its staff, Official Visitors, and expert consultants.